 Certainly, attempting to harness mind control is not beyond the federal government.
-The CIA’s infamous MK Ultra program had agents give LSD-spiked drinks to unsuspecting as part of just such an experiment.
+The CIA’s infamous MK Ultra program had agents give LSD-spiked drinks to unsuspecting human guinea pigs as part of just such an experiment.
 Also, the Walter Reed Army Institute of Research tested whether pulsed microwaves could be used to transmit words to a subject’s brain.

 So research may be ongoing and perhaps even a product has been developed.
 But that’s a long ways from there being evidence that evil overlords are targeting 10,000 everyday citizens.

 For those convinced this is happening, there are electronic shields available.
 One merchant touts his products’ ability to “end electronic harassment and protect against implants, radiation, and voice/data/image induction that is intended to make an individual think they have a mental illness.
 Any directed energy attack is deflected off this energy field, giving the targeted individual the ability to get ongoing relief.”

 One of his competitors, Total Security Inc., reassures prospective customers, “You’re not crazy!
 We listen and care.”
 This compassion manifests in the form of “non-invasive body scans to identify implanted microchips and other forms of electronic tracking chips.”
 Never addressed is how many chips they’ve found.